 The Chimney Sweep remains a Good Luck symbol in Germany, especially in the days around the New Year.

-You don’t have to rub the earlobe of a chimney sweep to get the luck (although some people swear by it)… you can just spot one on the street.
-But shaking their hand, or clasping the shoulder of a sweep brings luck… as does rubbing the gold buttons or touching the top hat.
+You don’t have to rub the earlobe of a chimney sweep to get the luck (although some people swear by it) you can spot one on the street.
+But shaking their hand or clasping the shoulder of a sweep brings luck, as does rubbing the gold buttons or touching the top hat.
 If you are lucky, you will get a piece of soot to take along.

-Today, there may be fewer chimneys to sweep, but the men in black are still out there checking heating systems and keeping their communities safe (they are considered a part of the Fire Brigade!)
-And they will make appearances at weddings for luck….
+Today, there may be fewer chimneys to sweep, but the men in black are still out there checking heating systems and keeping their communities safe (they are considered part of the Fire Brigade).
+They will also make appearances at weddings for luck.

 (Vortragsgedicht kleiner Schornsteinfeger from Frohefestfeiern.de)